samlowe106/PaperScraper/README.md

 3. Go to your [app preferences](https://www.reddit.com/prefs/apps/) on Reddit

-4. Click "create app"

-5. Fill out the app's info, choosing script as the app type
+4. (Work in progress!)

-6. Configure your Python environment variables, adding the client ID as "CLIENT_ID" and client secret as "CLIENT_SECRET"
+5. Configure your Python environment variables, adding the client ID as "CLIENT_ID" and client secret as "CLIENT_SECRET"

-## Usage

-PaperScraper uses getpass to securely read in passwords, so it's incompatible with Python consoles like those in PyCharm.
-For that reason, it's recommended to run it from a system command prompt, like the Terminal or Command Line.

-PaperScraper also comes with a handful of flags, which can be found by running PaperScraper with the `--help` flag.

 ## License